maxmheinze/macrometrics/exam_sample_questions.md

 #### Consider the classical linear model; what parameters are there to model?

-Sophia: In the classical linear model, the ordinary least squares model, there are several parameters to model.
+In the classical linear model, the ordinary least squares model, there are several parameters to model.
 In case of a simple linear regression model with one dependent variable and one independent variable.
 The model can be represented as:

 Y = β₀ + β₁X + ε,

+$$
+\boldsymbol{Y} = \boldsymbol{X\beta} + \boldsymbol{\varepsilon},
+$$

 Here Y is the dependent variable, X is the independent variable, β₀ is the intercept parameter, β₁ is the slope parameter ε is the error term, assumed to be normally distributed with mean zero and constant variance σ².